 Document all calls with creditors and debt collectors, and send all letters via certified mail so that you can prove that you sent them.

 Find Extra Money

-If you are receiving collection calls you can explain the situation and your plan.
-If your creditors harass you and yell at you simply hang up the phone.
-You do not have to take that kind of treatment, even if you are behind on your bills.
+- Stand your ground: If you are receiving collection calls, explain the situation and your plan.
+If your creditors harass you, simply hang up the phone.
+That kind of treatment isn't acceptable, even if you are behind on your bills.

-Make your house payment a priority or you can risk losing your home.
-However, if your house payment is too much for you, then you should sell your home before you lose your home.
-This can relieve a lot of your financial pressure and stress.
+- Consider selling your home: If your house payment is too much for you and the bank won't lower your payment, then you should sell it before it enters foreclosure.
+This alone can relieve a lot of your financial pressure and stress.